-Using multiple partitions, defragmenting is quick and easy.
+Using multiple partitions, maintenance is quick and easy.
 According to Microsoft, having a permanent pagefile on a dedicated partition keeps it from ever becoming fragmented.
-Making backups is simplified, so I actually do it regularly.
+Making backups is simplified, because there is much that simply doesn't change often.
 And these are backups that will get me up and running again in a matter of minutes.
+Restoring a 100GB OS partition takes about 6 minutes.